omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 - need to pass date as filter in template to display local time: somedate|date:"format" instead of somedate.date

 Functionality to add:
+- add function that returns all instance scheduled dates that are in the future
+        - use this for schedule workout form "By the way you have this workout scheduled for..."
 - might need to create new field in workout instance called "youngest" as datefield.
         - set it default to blank/null and call function below whenever an instance is saved
         - can then order by this date.